sash20m/react-native-xportal/README.md

       console.log(error);
 }
 ```
 You need to  have a WalletConnect project ID.
 To get one see: https://cloud.walletconnect.com/app.
-Also, make sure to have valid data in your metadata field, otherwise the XPortal app will show a "Unexpected Error" when redirecting to it for login.
+Also, make sure to have valid data in your metadata key, otherwise the XPortal wallet will show a "Unexpected Error" when redirecting to it for login.

 ### Core
 #### Login